 A value proposition is a promise of value to be delivered.
 It’s the primary reason a prospect should buy from you.

-It’s the most oustanding reason that determines if your business engages and resonates with people, or not.
-On your site, your value proposition is the main thing you need to decide if is working for your business, if its not, reinvent it with most urgencty!
+It’s the most outstanding reason that determines if your business engages and resonates with people, or not.
+On your site, your value proposition is the main thing you need to decide if is working for your business, if its not, reinvent it with most urgency!

 The development of a value proposition is a vital part of a company’s business strategy.
 Since the proposition provides a company with a method to influence the decision-making of customers, it is frequently displayed on the company’s marketing materials, such as a website.